The Dreaded Subpoena

 It is very important to understand the differences between the various types of subpoenas, especially between a subpoena initiated by an attorney vs. a court-ordered subpoena.
 In some jurisdictions, as in California and many other states, subpoenas can be issued routinely by attorneys.
 In other words, not all subpoenas are court-ordered.
 While not all subpoenas are court orders, nevertheless therapists should not ignore any subpoena, regardless of who initiated it.
 Generally, therapists should respond to the subpoena, in writing, by the due date on the subpoena – even if it is to assert privilege or to inform the Court that the therapist is unable to comply with the subpoena.

 In contrast to subpoenas generated by attorneys, a subpoena generated by a court is considered a court order and is generally issued only after a hearing before a judge.
 Such a court order is likely to compel a disclosure, unless the order is appealed to a higher court or the court/judge changes their opinion at the request of the therapist, the client, the attorney, or other parties.
+If privilege is asserted and/or disclosure of the records is disputed, the Court may hold a hearing where the litigants can make their arguments about whether the records must be disclosed.
 In the end, the court must decide what information or records are protected and what are not.

 Top of Page

 Clients' Authorizations To Release Information

-One of the simplest and most overlooked ways to handle subpoenas is to seek the client's permission to release the requested information to the entity cited in the subpoenas.
-In cases where a client wants or is willing to authorize a therapist to release the information, the client simply fills out and signs the Authorization to Release Information.
+When a client wants or is willing to authorize a therapist to release the information, the client must complete and sign the Authorization to Release Information.
 Sample of Clinical Forms, including Authorization to Release Information